Freight Agent: Job Description, Duties and Requirements

 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that jobs for cargo and freight agents will increase by 15% over the 2012-2022 decade.
-The BLS attributes this much-faster-than-average job growth projection to the improving economy and an increase in online shopping, which requires the shipment of goods from retailers to purchasers all over the world.
-In May 2012, the BLS reported that cargo and freight agents earned a median annual salary of $39,720.
+The U.S. Bureau of Labor Statistics (BLS) projects that jobs for cargo and freight agents will increase by 14 percent from 2012-2022.
+In May 2013, the BLS reported that cargo and freight agents earned a mean annual salary of $43,620.

 Related to Freight Agent: Job Description, Duties and Requirements